Mass media in Liberia: Telephones

 The fixed line infrastructure of Liberia was nearly completely destroyed during the civil wars (1989-1996 and 1999–2003).

 Prior to the passage of the Telecommunications Act of 2007, the state-owned Liberia Telecommunications Corporation (LIBTELCO) held a legal monopoly for all fixed line services in Liberia, and remains the sole licensed fixed line telephone service provider in the country.

+Following the liberalization of Liberia's telecommunications sector in the 2000s, private investment and mobile network expansion significantly increased access to communications services across the country.
+The sector remains constrained by unreliable electricity, limited domestic fiber infrastructure, and high operating costs, particularly outside Monrovia.

-Two licensed GSM cellular mobile service providers operate in the country: Lonestar Cell and CellCom.
-Approximately 45% of the population has cell phone service.
+Two major GSM cellular mobile service providers operate in Liberia: Lonestar Cell MTN and Orange Liberia.